·7 min read

 • "How long has this been going on?"

 These feel natural.
 Nobody minds answering them.
 The answers tell you immediately if the prospect has a real problem.
+This maps directly to the Situation and Problem phases of SPIN selling.

 2. Desire for change